The Task 5 Initiative

 1. Identify Critical Audiences

-On March 16, 2000, the US Department of Health and Human Services (DHHS) published the OPTN Final Rule [i], which established a regulatory framework for the operation of SRTR.
+On March 16, 2000, the US Department of Health and Human Services (HHS) published the Organ Procurement and Transplantation Network (OPTN) Final Rule [i], which established a regulatory framework for the operation of SRTR.
 The Final Rule requires SRTR to "make available to the public timely and accurate program-specific information on the performance of transplant programs." [ii] The "public" is made up of many stakeholders, including but not limited to:

 • Patients with end-stage organ disease who are not yet listed for transplant